KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 #### 🌍Real-world usage: Evaluate distribution of a continuous variable
 Mostly useful to get a visual sense of the distribution of your data (and it looks pretty).

+### ⚠️A Caveat on Formatting in Excel
+**Conditional Formatting** can help ensure data integrity by helping identify duplicates, errors, and inconsistencies.
+It can also assist in evaluating data distributions and patterns.

+**Manual Formatting**, such as color-coding relevant variables or samples, should be avoided.
+Color-coding can quickly become difficult for others to interpret, or you may forget what a certain color signifies.

+If there is meaningful information you want to retain, you should encode it as a variable.

 ## 🗃️Step 3: Filtering
 Click on any cell in row 1 and follow the steps below, either on the **Home** tab (left image) or the **Data** tab (right image):